Breast Augmentation and Breast Implants in Boca Raton, FL

 Most breast implant procedures involve a board-certified surgeon making a small incision, lifting the breast tissue up, and making a pocket either between the existing breast tissue and the pectoral muscle or between the muscle itself and the chest wall.

-Other alternatives are inserting the implants through the armpit (axillary); straight in around the areola and nipple (periareolar); using a combination of this and inframammary which is done at the same time as a breast lift; or up through the belly button (transumbilical, for saline implants only).
+Other alternatives are inserting the implants through the armpit (axillary), straight in around the areola and nipple (periareolar), through the crease/fold just below the breast (infamammary), or up through the belly button (transumbilical, for saline implants only).
+Another option is using a combination of axillary and periareolar with inframammary, which is done at the same time as a breast lift.
 It is worth noting that women who may want to breastfeed after receiving breast implants often elect to have under the muscle implants.
 These typically do not interfere with breastfeeding.

 The incision size and location will depend on the type and size of the implant being used.
 Dr. Man prefers doing the incision in the crease just below the breast in the inframammary fold so that any scarring is hidden under the breast.
 Most scarring eventually fades with time.